One-day count shows decline in number of homeless people

 The number of people observed to have spent the night on streets was 127, down 62 percent from 2015.
 The largest growth was seen in those living in cars (40 people) and RVs (67 people).

-Don Horsley, president of the Board of Supervisors and the District 3 representative, said the county will "ensure our efforts reach those that have been forced into these situations and help get them into more suitable housing."
+Don Horsley, president of the Board of Supervisors and District 3 supervisor, said the county will "ensure our efforts reach those that have been forced into these situations and help get them into more suitable housing."

 Ms. Verducci said the county's vision is that by 2020 "homelessness in San Mateo County will be a rare, brief and one-time occurrence."